cnamejj/PyProc/README.md

 |File |Status
 |:---- |:----
 |anycast6|TBD, the file is empty on all the systems I develop/test on
-|bnep|Planned, but only present on my Fedora system
-|hci| Planned, but only present on my Fedora system
 |icmp|TBD, the file is empty on all the systems I develop/test on
 |icmp6| Planned, but only present on my Fedora system, and it's empty there
 |ip6_flowlabel| TBD, the file is empty on all the systems I develop/test on